qingkaikong/blog/2017_17_scikit-learn-1/README.md

     dict_keys(['data', 'target', 'target_names', 'DESCR', 'feature_names'])

-There are five keys here, and data and target are storing the data and the label we are interested. feature_names and target_names are the corresponding header names.
-The DESCR has a list of infomation about this dataset.
+There are five keys here, and data and target are storing the data and the label we are interested. feature\_names and target\_names are the corresponding header names.
+The DESCR has a list of information about this dataset.
 Let's print out each one of them and have a look.

 ```python